mdlsvensson/WCSharp-docs/docs/getting-started.md

 ### Setup

-Before launching the template, a few configuration seps are required.
+Before launching the template, a few configuration steps are required.

 1. Open `WCSharpTemplate.sln` with Visual Studio.
 2. Right click the `Launcher` project and select `Set as Startup Project`.